One day when my daughter was young she asked me, “Papa, why did God make mosquitoes?” I do remember not having a very good answer for her.

 There is no vaccine to prevent malaria, but fortunately there are medications available that greatly reduce your chance of catching the disease.
 Visit a travel medicine clinic and your travel health provider will ensure that you have the right prescription.

 If malaria isn’t scary enough, mosquitoes can also transmit Dengue Fever, which is now the most common insect borne disease in the world and endemic in more than 100 countries.
-Unlike malaria, the mosquitoes that carry Dengue Fever inhabit urban areas and bite during daytime hours.
-Currently, there are no vaccines or medications available to treat or prevent Dengue Fever.
+The World Health Organization (WHO) estimates that half of the world’s population lives in areas at risk for Dengue.
+The same mosquitoes that carry dengue also transmit Zika and Chikungunya virus.
+Unlike malaria, these mosquitoes inhabit urban, populated areas and bite during daytime hours.
+There is currently no treatment available for Dengue, Chikungunya or Zika virus, but a new vaccine has become available for Chikungunya.

 If you are traveling to Sub-Saharan Africa or the Amazon region in South America, you could be at risk for Yellow Fever which is also transmitted by yes, you guessed it – mosquitoes.
 You may be required to have an official record of Yellow Fever vaccination to be allowed entry into some countries.
 The Yellow Fever vaccine is only available from specially certified providers and travel clinics.

-2. Use a long-acting insect repellant containing DEET, ideally 30% – 50%.
+- Use a long-acting insect repellant containing either DEET or Picaridin, ideally 30% – 50%.
 Apply to bare skin and consider it your “tropical cologne”.

 Interesting Facts:

-• Ever wonder why safari-wear is khaki colored?
-One reason is that insects are attracted to dark colored clothing, especially navy blue.
+- Ever wonder why safari-wear is khaki colored?
+One reason is that insects, including mosquitoes can’t see light colors very well.
+On the other hand, mosquitoes are attracted to dark colored clothing, especially navy blue.
 Pack your suitcase with khaki pants and white or light tops and the mosquitoes are more likely to ignore you.